 7. Getting lost in the Walled City of Lahore

 Who says all adventure has to be had in the wilderness?
-The Walled City of Lahore is a world unto itself – twisting alleyways and hidden gardens, exuberant locals and colourful traditions – this is Pakistani society in a nutshell!
+The Walled City of Lahore is a world unto itself – twisting alleyways and hidden gardens, exuberant locals and colorful traditions – this is Pakistani society in a nutshell!

 Just don’t turn up with an agenda – there are plenty of diversions along the way, and lots of chai to be had with new found friends – and you will get lost at least once.